Workspace Changes for Employee Productivity

 4. Use colors.

 Color affects mood and motivation.
 Humans respond to color in complex ways.
 Overall, we need a variety and balance of colors within our workspace environments.
 Consider your wall paint color.
-Instead of going with a monotone builder’s white, think about the emotions you want to evoke in each space within your office.
+Instead of going with a monotone builder’s white, think about the emotions you want to evoke in each business space within your office.

 Blue offers a calming feel, so it may be good for private study rooms.
 Orange inspires creativity, so group meeting rooms or sales floors may be a good fit.
 Green cleanses, making it ideal for kitchens and meditation spaces.
 Yellow inspires happiness, which is great in any space.
 Know your colors and their affect to better engineer the right mood within your employees.